THE CORE PROGRAM

 bethaugsburger@gmail.com

 This course uses Algebra 1 as a springboard for more advanced studies in Algebra.
-Topics include linear equations and inequalities, graphs and functions, polynomials and factoring, rational expressions and equations, radicals and complex numbers, quadratic equations and inequalities, systems of equations, exponential and logarithmic functions, trigonometry.
+Topics include: linear equations and inequalities, graphs and functions, polynomials and factoring, rational expressions and equations, radicals and complex numbers, quadratic equations and inequalities, systems and constraints, exponential and logarithmic functions, trigonometry.

-Algebra 2 meets twice a week on Tuesdays and Thursdays.
-Students should expect to spend 6 to 8 hours per week on assignments outside of class.
-Time will vary depending on the student's confidence, ability, and previous experiences in math.
-Extra help is available through email and weekly Office Hours using Zoom.
+Algebra 2 meets twice each week.
+Students should expect to spend 6 – 8 hours per week on assignments outside of class.
+Time will vary depending on the student’s confidence, study skills, and previous experience in math.
+Extra help is available through email and weekly office hours using Zoom.

 angela.schanding@gmail.com

-Pre-Calculus meets twice a week on Tuesdays and Thursdays.
-Students should expect to spend 7 to 9 hours per week on assignments outside of class.
+Pre-Calculus meets twice each week.
+Students should expect to spend 6 to 8 hours per week on assignments outside of class.
 Time will vary depending on the student's confidence, ability, and previous experiences in math.
 Extra help is available through email and weekly Office Hours using Zoom.

 Enrollment for Pre-Calculus is limited to students who turn 16 by October 1.
 An assessment is required for students not taking Algebra 2 at Core.